seymagnn/Counterfactual_Explanations_of_Bank_Failure_Prediction_Models/README.md

 This repository contains code and resources related to the implementation of counterfactual explanations for bank failure prediction models.

-## Overview

-Bank failure prediction is a crucial task in financial risk management.
-Predictive models are developed to assess the likelihood of a bank failing based on various features and historical data.
-However, understanding the reasons behind model predictions is equally important for stakeholders such as regulators, investors, and bank management.

-Counterfactual explanations provide insight into why a particular prediction was made by identifying the minimal changes required to alter the prediction outcome.
-In the context of bank failure prediction, these explanations can help stakeholders understand the factors contributing to the model's decisions and take appropriate actions to mitigate risks.

 ## Table of Contents

 1. [Overview](#overview)